poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS_Certified-Solutions-Architect-Associate_Part-3_Storage-services.md

 - What is the maximum number of vaults an AWS account can create in a region?
 1000

 - What is the expected recovery window for a Glacier restore with standard access?
 3 - 5 hours

 - To guarantee IOPS use SSD type provisioned IOPS

 - If you use SSD, to take advantage of the additional performance, you need and EBS optimzed instance.

 - EBS volume type: Magnetic Standard SSD is free tier

 - EFS shares can be limited to a VPC.

 - Storage security could be managed through Management Console / CLI

-### Acronyms ###

-- NAS - Network Attached Storage
-- AZ - Availability Zone
-- IA - Amazon S3 Infrequent Access
-- RRS - Amazon S3 Reduced Redundancy Storage
-- MFA - Multi-Factor Authentication
-- URL - Uniform Resource Location
-- REST - Representational State Transfer
-- SNS - Simple Notification Service
-- ARN - Amazon Resource Name
-- EBS - Elastic Block Store
-- SSD - Solid State Drive
-- Provisioned IOPS - GUARANTEED Input/output operations per seconds
-- NFSv4 - Network File System version 4
-- ACL - Access Control List